cocodrilodog/tools-motion-kit/README.md

 public void OnValueChanged(float value) {
-	// Set the progress when the slider changes m_Motion3D.Progress = value;
+	// Set the progress when the slider changes
+	// The slider will make the animation to go to any part of the animation at any time,
+	// from beginning to end.
+	m_Motion3D.Progress = value;
 }
 ```
+### Inspector

 ## All the Playback Objects: `Motion`, `Timer`, `Sequence`, `Parallel`

+The `MotionKit`

 ## Known Issues